Flat bands and multi-state memory devices from chiral domain wall superlattices in magnetic Weyl semimetals: Domain wall superlattices and plane-wave analysis

+for the N\'eel and Bloch cases.
+As shown in Fig.~\ref{fig:axialLLs}, this approximation matches well with the calculated spectrum, predicting the onset of well-defined dirac LL energies.

-In both cases, we notice that the electronic bands are significantly flattened in the direction of superlattice.
-Knowing that periodic magnetic textures in MWSMs can modify dispersions in the direction of transport and provide dynamic control over the electronic structure, along with the intuition that DWs will reflect carriers via the helicity-mismatch mechanism, we move to a device picture to assess one application of MWSM DW lattices.
+In both cases, we understand that the electronic bands are significantly flattened in the direction of the superlattice by generating an emergent periodic potential for each spin, and provide a heuristic to predict the onset of the bulk flat band state.
+This shows that the application of spatially-varying or periodic magnetic textures in MWSMs provides a means to disable dispersion by effectively imposing a series of tunneling barriers in spin space, thus providing dynamic control over the electronic structure.
+With this in mind, we move to a device picture to assess one application of MWSM DW lattices.